 3. Location, location, location

-Ribeauville is just 45 minutes from Kaysersberg by bike, and is one of the oldest towns in the Alsace region, dating back to the Middle Ages.
-This is the place to lose yourself in historical architecture, as it's still home to three atmospheric and well-preserved castles.
+Ribeauville is one of the oldest towns in Alsace and just 45 minutes from Kaysersberg by bike.
+Dating back to the Middle Ages, lose yourself in historical architecture - it's still home to three atmospheric and well-preserved castles.
 Haut-Ribeaupierre castle is the highest and most impressive at an altitude of 640 metres, and features a distinctive round keep.
 The town also still has a number of original town halls and defence towers, which are now surrounded by lively restaurants, cafes and bars.

 Britain's original ski travel agency and tailor-made ski tour operator, Ski Solutions has been arranging ski holidays for over 30 years across Europe and North America.
 The Ski Solutions team are all skiing experts, and their knowledge and passion for the mountains will ensure you experience a truly memorable ski holiday.Visit website